Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 One is right outside their house, where you open the gate with Clown.\
 The second and third one are close by each other in the Towers of Torment.
 Going to the left of the Vampires' House past the gate, go through the path and take the left when possible.
 Proceed, and then take the stairs and jump onto the spiral.
 Here you'll find one of the bats in a very tricky area.
 The other one is found on the roof, by taking a spiral located to the left of this area.\
 The fourth one is found in the Hidden Place 10.
-When you reach the Sewer Slums, go to where the wooden blocks are located and destroy them with the Pumpkin King Costume.
+When you reach the Sewer Slums, go to where the wooden blockade are located and destroy them with the Pumpkin King Costume.
 Then go upstairs, defeat the King Skeletons and take the spiral to the north to be transported right in front of the entrance of the Hidden Place.

 The vampires can be attracted with your presents to make it much more easier to catch them.
 You still need to at least approach them a little to be attracted by the present, and they'll also attract the other bats that we're not interested.